UMAprotocol/protocol/documentation/synthetic_tokens/tutorials/using_the_uma_sponsor_cli_tool.md

 ![](create_numtokens.png)

-After displaying the required amount of ETH to create this position, you are prompted to confirm if you would like to proceed.
+After displaying the required amount of collateral to create this position, you are prompted to confirm if you would like to proceed.

 ![](create_confirm.png)